 No interference of religious dogmas

-The mountainous topography of Laos has historically presented a challenge to the state’s jurisdiction, the provision of basic services, transportation and communication.
-Against this background, and working from a low base, the LPRP regime has steadily improved access to services, partly through its policy of resettling villages to create “focal zones” with better access to services.
+The mountainous topography of Laos has historically posed challenges for state authority, the provision of basic services, and transportation and communication.
+Against this background and working from a low base, the LPRP regime has steadily improved access to services, partly through its policy of resettling villages to create “focal zones” with better access to services.
+The LPRP has also pursued a strategy of asking members of the public to take on unpaid roles in local administration, such as village-level tax collection, health volunteering and assisting the operations of the party’s mass organizations.
+In this way, basic administration is both limited and extremely widespread.

 Basic administration